rgoldsberry/mechacar-statistical-analysis/README.md

 ### Lot 3
 ![T_Test_Lot3](images/T_Test_Lot3.PNG)<br>
 Here we have a p-value of 0.04.
 Assuming we're working with a confidence level of 0.05, then we will opt to reject H<sub>0</sub> and say that the means between the total group and the population are not statistically similar.
-This is in line with our intuition already, when we looked at the summary statistics for suspension coils, Lot 3 stood out there as well.
+This is in line with our intuition already, when we looked at the summary statistics for suspension coils Lot 3 stood out there as well.

 ## Study Design: MechaCar vs Competition

 ### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-Two options come to mind, the first being an upfront cost study: comparing the cost of the car with its combined fuel efficiency and safety rating.
-Looking to see if MechaCar is able to give more per dollar than its competitors.
-The second option is a long-term cost study: comparing the maintenance costs with miles driven or years owned.
-Seeing if MechaCar can last longer or has lower maintenance costs than its competitors.
-For the questions below I'll focus on the upfront cost question: does MechaCar offer the highest combined fuel efficiency for the lowest cost.
+A test that could be done is seeing if there is a difference in the combined fuel efficiency between MechaCar and its competitors in each vehicle class it produces.

-- What metric or metrics are you going to test?<br>
+- What metric or metrics are you going to test?

+City and highway fuel efficiency, grouped together into a combined fuel efficiency.
+From the [EPA]("https://www.epa.gov/fueleconomy/text-version-gasoline-label): "Combined fuel economy is a weighted average of City and Highway MPG values that is calculated by weighting the City value by 55% and the Highway value by 45%."

+We can use that weighting to calculate the combined fuel efficiency for each vehicle.
+This is helpful since it narrows down the two mpgs to one number to compare and becuase most people do a mix of highway and city driving, so using either of those illustrates an extreme that may not be representative of normal driving.

-- What is the null hypothesis or alternative hypothesis?<br>
+- What is the null hypothesis or alternative hypothesis?

+H<sub>0</sub>: there is no statistical difference between the two sample means<br>
+H<sub>a</sub>: there is a statistical difference between the two sample means

 - What statistical test would you use to test the hypothesis?
-And why?<br>
+And why?

+As described, a two-sample T-Test would be used.
+This would be looking at MechaCar vs one competitor at a time.

-- What data is needed to run the statistical test?<br>
+- What data is needed to run the statistical test?

+City and Highway fuel efficiency, from which we'll calculate a combined Fuel Efficienct.
+Additionally, we'll need the class of the vehicle as a categorical variable, to compare sedans to sedans, hybrids to hybrids, trucks to trucks, etc...
+We'll run the test for each category in a way similar to when we ran one-sample t-tests for each production lot earlier in this challenge.